Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 Just as **modules** allow us to group together pieces of Python code, **packages** allow us to group together related **modules**.
 Continuing with our writing metaphor, **packages** are chapters that combine paragraphs together in order to express an even bigger idea.
 And just like chapters can contain sub-chapters inside of them, packages can contain sub-packages!

-### Okay - Back to Imports:
+### Back to Imports

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjI2NzQwNzEsMTgxMTk3Mjk1MCw0Nz
+eyJoaXN0b3J5IjpbMjEyNjE3MzQyMiwtMTY2MjY3NDA3MSwxOD
-M2MjExNDNdfQ==
+ExOTcyOTUwLDQ3MzYyMTE0M119
 -->